Algebraic degrees of pseudo-Anosov stretch factors: Collections of curves

-Suppose we have a filling collection $C$ on a surface.
-Provided $C$ satisfies certain conditions, \Cref{lemma:adding_a_crosscap} says that adding a crosscap to the surface allows extending $C$ to a filling collection on the new surface in a way that $\rank(i(C,C))$ increases by $0,2$ or $3$. \Cref{lemma:adding-a-puncture} says that adding a puncture allows increasing $\rank(i(C,C))$ by $0$ or $2$.
+Suppose we have a filling collection of curves $C$ on a surface.
+Provided $C$ satisfies certain conditions, \Cref{lemma:attaching_a_crosscap} says that attaching a crosscap to the surface allows extending $C$ to a filling collection on the new surface in a way that $\rank(i(C,C))$ increases by $0,2$ or $3$. \Cref{lemma:adding-a-puncture} says that adding a puncture allows increasing $\rank(i(C,C))$ by $0$ or $2$.